The Right Way to Clean Your Home Office Tech

 Why a digital whiteboard needs to be cleaned

 Dust, dirt, and greasy, germ-ridden fingerprints linger on digital whiteboards.
-Typically used by more than one person, these devices need to be cleaned regularly to keep germs and grime under control.
+These devices are typically used by more than one person and need regular cleanings to keep germs and grime under control.

 How often should you clean a digital whiteboard?